Notice of Pre-AIA or AIA Status

 Palawat features already addressed in the rejection of claims 1, 9 and 16.
 Palawat does not specifically teach “accessing a system attribute of a system comprising a plurality of agents, each having a corresponding agent communication device operable to conduct the agent communication and

-wherein the system attribute comprises at least one of system utilization
+wherein the system attribute comprises system utilization”.

 The claimed “network interface” as recited in in claim 9 reads on network interface 206 (see Palawat [0023]), the claimed “data storage” as recited in in claim 9 reads on memory 208 (see Palawat [0024]), the claimed “processor” as recited in in claim 9 reads on processor 204 (see Palawat [0022]) and the claimed “router” as recited in in claim 9 reads on router as discussed in [0015] of Palawat.

-Regarding claims 3, 11 and 18, the combination of Palawat and Konig teaches wherein the system attribute comprises an occupancy level (see Palawat [0044]), a utilization rate, or a number of pending communication requests one or more agent-matching modules of the set of agent-matching modules”.
+Regarding claims 3, 11 and 18, the combination of Palawat and Mengshoel teaches wherein the system attribute comprises an occupancy level (see Palawat [0044]), a utilization rate, or a number of pending communication requests one or more agent-matching modules of the set of agent-matching modules”.

 dynamically selecting the subset of the set of agent-matching modules in accordance with the system attribute further comprises selecting a first agent-matching module of the set of agent-matching modules and selecting a second agent-matching module of the set of agent-matching modules (modules reads on selecting another matching agent device for routing, see Palawat [0034]);